larnaa/cluecoins/README.md

 ## Startup

-1. Connect device.
-Don't forget to give access to the device when you start the application.
+1. Connect the device and give the PC access to it.
 2. Run Cluecoins TUI `cluecoins tui` or CLI `cluecoins cli`.

 ### Development mode

-> To manage development environment you need Hatch installed.
+> To manage the development environment, you need to have Hatch installed.

 Run `hatch shell` to run an entire development environment.
-Run `hatch run dev:all` to run an entire CI pipeline: start linters, tests and cover.
+Run `hatch run dev:all` to run an entire CI pipeline: start linters and tests.

 ## Manual database backup/restore (CLI)